 - 3/4 cup packed dark brown sugar

 - 4 cups sliced mango (from 6-8 medium to large champagne mangoes)

 - 1-inch piece peeled ginger root, cut into thin slices

-- 1 small red chili pepper, stemmed, split lengthwise and seeded
+- 1 small red chile pepper, stemmed, split lengthwise and seeded

 - 1 cinnamon stick